coffyee/http_logger/README.md

    npm start
    ```

-5. If you encounter an error stating that `npm` is not found, install Node.js and set the system path for Node.
+5. **If you encounter an error stating that npm is not found, install Node.js and set the system path for Node.**
-6. Once the setup is complete, every time you run the app, navigate to the file location, open the terminal, and run `npm start`.
-You are ready to go!
+6. **Once the setup is complete, every time you run the app, navigate to the file location, open the terminal, and run `npm start`.**
+7. **After starting the server, an IP address will be displayed.
+Open a browser and enter that IP, and you need to input that IP into your Flutter app.
+You are ready to go!**

-## Contributing
+## Contributings

 Contributions are welcome!
 If you have any issues or feature requests, feel free to open an issue or submit a pull request.